-This guide/course/masterclass was the result of over three decades of combined experience with the MotionInvest’s team core team.
+This guide/course/masterclass was the result of over three decades of combined experience with the MotionInvest’s core team who has the following credentials:

-Buying, growing and profiting from smaller content sites has been at the core of all of our business and we are excited to share some of our knowledge here on what we believe is the best business model to get started with online.
+Buying, growing and profiting from smaller content sites has been at the core of our business, and we are excited to share some of our knowledge here on what we believe is the best business model to get started with online.

 Settle in and enjoy…

 Jon Gillham, Spencer Haws, and Kelley Van Boxmeer

 Here is the journey many of us take to get to this point.
 With an eye toward achieving financial freedom for you and your family, you start looking at options.

 You look at the stock market and solid cash flowing businesses that are trading at a record P/E ratio of above 15x, with the stock market returning an ROI of 8% if you are aggressive.
 You look for opportunities to do better and achievefinancial freedom,so you look at other asset classes: